Melina Almodóvar: Collaboration with Tito Puente Jr.

-Almodóvar and Tito, the son of the well known of latin music exponent "Rey del Timbal" Tito Puente, had met in 2001 in Nashville, TN where she was performing with her Orchestra at a local club and he had sat in with her band.
+Almodóvar and Tito, the son of the well known of Latin music exponent "Rey del Timbal" Tito Puente, had met in 2001 in Nashville, TN where she was performing with her Orchestra at a local club and he had sat in with her band.
 After Almodóvar moved to Miami, Tito was paired with her on several shows.
 When Tito was looking for a female singer to record "Mi Socio", a remake of the 1965 song featured in "Tito Puente Swings – The Exciting Lupe Sings" with an arrangement by his father, he asked Almodóvar to be the singer on it.
 Since then Tito and Almodóvar have become a much sought after duo, traveling all over the world performing his father's music as well as hers.
 "Mi socio" has become a favorite of salsa dancers everywhere.
 Tito and Almodóvar have performed at the new Yankee Stadium in New York City and also perform regularly at the Ball and Chain in Miami's Little Havana district, as well as at the Calle Ocho festival.

 Hollywood Salsa Festival in Florida

 In 2014, Melina Almodóvar and her production partner Cristina Moinelo entered into a collaboration with the local Community Redevelopment Agency to hold a regular concert series in Hollywood, Florida dedicated to Salsa Music.
 The venue of Arts Park at Young Circle had a stage and auditorium with enough space for families and salsa lovers and was selected as the venue.
 At the fifth event, in 2018, 10,000 people attended.
 The festival has become a staple in Florida and salsa fans attend this free event annually.

-It is composed of salsa dance performances, live orchestras and traditional latin food and drink, all of hosted and also performed by Almodóvar and diverse guest performers.
+It is composed of salsa dance performances, live orchestras and traditional Latin food and drink, all of hosted and also performed by Almodóvar and diverse guest performers.
 The festival is held annually on the first Saturday in April.

 The week before is called Salsa Week by locals and includes salsa performances all over South Florida.

 This festival yielded a spin-off festival in 2018 in Miami Beach city which was called "Miami Beach Salsa Festival", held on November 3 North Beach Band Shell.
 This was also produced by Almodóvar and her production company Almodovar Musica LLC.

-Personal life

-Almodóvar has been with her partner Kevin since meeting at Miami Beach in 2007.
-She has a deep love for animals and loves dogs especially Chihuahuas.
-She has an extensive collection of vinyl records especially old latin music.
-She also enjoys spending time with the elderly of Miami and Miami Beach and frequently performs for them and volunteers for causes that support older people.